michaelmacinnis/oh/doc/manual.md

 In oh, environments are first-class values.
 The command `context` returns the current environment or context.
 The `context` command along with the `::` operator can be used to evaluate a public variable in an explicit context.
-For a variable to be public it must be created with the `public` command instead of the `define` command.
+For a variable to be public it must be created with the `export` command instead of the `define` command.

 The commands,

     define o: block {
-        public x = 1
+        export x = 1
         define y = 2
         context
     }